Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Preliminaries

-A single-node intervention on $X_i$ replaces the conditional distribution $\P(X_i|PA_i)$ with a new distribution denoted as $\smash{\widetilde{\P}(X_i|PA_i)}$.
 The node $i \in V$ is called the \emph{intervention target}.
 An intervention that removes the dependency of a variable $X_i$ on its parents, yielding $\smash{\widetilde{\P}(X_i|PA_i)=\widetilde{\P}(X_i)}$, is called hard.
-In this paper, we assume access to data gathered from distributions induced by performing single-node interventions.
+In this paper, we use data gathered by performing single-node interventions.